rinrinne/rabbitmq-build-trigger-plugin/README.md

 Synopsis
 ------------------------

-rabbitmq-build-trigger is a Jenkins plugin to trigger build using remote build message in specific queue on RabbitMQ.
+rabbitmq-build-trigger is a Jenkins plugin to trigger build using application message for remote build in specific queue on RabbitMQ.

 Usage
 ------------------------